CyndiMorris/AnalyticsProjects/WeRateDogs/README.md

 ## Analysis and Statistics

 Question 1:
-Which rental days are the most popular in each city?
+What are the top 5 most common breeds? by tweet, retweet, favorite counts

 Question 2:
-What are the top 5 Start Stations for each city?
+What is the most popular dog stage? by tweet, retweet, favorite counts

 Question 3:
-What are the user percentages for Customers and Subscirbers in each city?
-* **Note**: 'Customers' are users who pay as they go/need.
-'Subscribers' use pre-paid usage plans.
+What are the top 5 most popular dog names? by tweet

 ## Datasets